 Entrance Requirements: Students can enter this program during the fall quarter each year or winter quarters of every even numbered year.
 Since considerable time is spent at the dealership, the program requires the student to have a sponsoring dealer.
 The main responsibility of the dealership is to provide training-related employment for the student during work experience quarters.
 If necessary, students can request assistance in locating a sponsoring dealer.
-A placement test and a mechanical reasoning test offered by the Student Development Center must be completed prior to admittance to the program.
+In order to start this program, the placement process including a mechanical reasoning test must be completed through the Testing Center.
+Visit www.c.edu/placement for more information.